RBL Bank net profit declines 54 pc to Rs 114 cr in March quarter

 Net NPAs also spiked to 2.05 per cent from 0.69 per cent.
 During the quarter under review, bad loan provisioning and contingencies were raised manyfold to Rs 614.08 crore as compared with Rs 199.97 crore in the year-ago period.

+He said that in the current financial year, credit cost, which includes provisioning for soured assets, will also not rise more than 0.10 percentage points as compared with the 3.40 per cent achieved in 2019-20.
+The bank has set aside over Rs 100 crore for the coronavirus-related impact on its business which is over and above the regulatory requirement of setting aside Rs 13 crore for assets that may have slipped into the non-performing assets category in March, Ahuja said, hinting that the virus-related provisioning is largely for retail loans.

+The bank also spent Rs 180 crore to increase the provision coverage ratio by six percentage points to 64 per cent, while the rest of the provisions were for business as usual largely to take care of corporate loans.
+A senior bank official said even though the loans against property is a third of the overall asset book, the bank does not fear stress in the segment because much of the loans are to properties which are self-occupied.

 The board of directors at its meeting on March 17 approved an interim dividend of Rs 1.50 per share for the current year.
 In the previous year, full and final dividend was Rs 2.70 per share.
 The bank did not declare final dividend for the current financial year pursuant to the Reserve Bank of India's (RBI) circular in April 2020 directing all banks not to make any further dividend pay-outs from the profits pertaining to the financial year ended March 31, 2020, until further instructions, it said.
-On COVID-19, it said the extent to which the pandemic will impact the bank's provision on assets will depend on future developments, which are highly uncertain, including new information concerning the severity of the COVID-19 pandemic and any action to contain its spread or mitigate its impact whether mandated by external authorities or by the bank.

-As per the RBI, the bank is granting a three-month moratorium on equated-monthly instalments to all eligible borrowers for the March 1-May 31 period, it added.
-The bank reiterated that it is well capitalised with has sound liquidity.
+Ahuja said the bank has extended the loan moratorium facility to microfinance institutions (MFIs) but not to NBFCs in general as a segment because most of its clients are well rated.

 - READ MORE ON: